-WASHINGTON – The ERISA Industry Committee (ERIC) today submitted comments to the Internal Revenue Service (IRS) on proposed rules regarding reporting requirements for large employers that offer group health plans to employees and their familes.
+Washington, DC – The ERISA Industry Committee (ERIC) today submitted comments to the Internal Revenue Service (IRS) on proposed rules regarding reporting requirements for large employers that offer group health plans to employees and their families.

 ERIC is the only national association that advocates for large employers on health, retirement and compensation public policies at the federal, state and local levels.
 ERIC enhances the ability of its member companies to provide high-quality health care benefits to millions of active and retired employees, and their families.

 The proposed rules govern how large employers must demonstrate to the IRS that they offer affordable health insurance to employees, or else employers must pay steep fines levied under the Affordable Care Act.